mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 ##### 12:45

-But actually we don't do [zazen](glossary#zazen) like this.
-Zazen is used as a means.
+But actually we don't do [zazen](glossary#zazen) like this; zazen is used as a means.

 At that time, you accept yourself as an immature person.
-And then, through zazen, you will want to reach a certain higher level, which is called mature level of human life.
-[When you see yourself] in the future – at that time, the present life is not mature; [it is] immature, or unhappy.
-That's why you want to practice zazen.
-So at that time, zazen is completely a means to an end.
+Through zazen you want to reach a certain higher level, which is called a mature level of human life.
+[When you see yourself] in the future – at that time, the present life is not mature; [the present life is] immature, or unhappy; that's why you want to practice zazen.
+At that time, zazen is completely a means to an end.

 So that means you already accept your life [as] not sublime.
 Your life is unhappy, your life is not sublime; lack of sublimity there.

 If you do zazen like this, as a means to an end, you accept the lack of sublimity in your existence.
 That's why you really want to do zazen.
 But no matter how long you do zazen like this, it's very difficult to realize your peaceful, harmonious life, because at that time zazen is a means.
 ‘Means’ means you are already creating something as a fixed idea.
 But the end itself is just actual movement-activity, which is called zazen.

 So just *do zazen*.
-“Do zazen” means you are present from moment to moment with the actual dynamic working which is called doing zazen.
+“Do zazen” means you are present from moment to moment within the actual dynamic working which is called doing zazen.
 Becoming one with doing zazen; not seeing zazen as a thing, objectively or conceptually.
 If you see zazen as a means, it is conceptualized; that's why zazen is a little bit something far from you.
 So that is the [dualistic](glossary#dualistic) world.

 The important point is, you must accept zazen as really total activity, which is vividly alive from moment to moment.
-Even though you don't understand what zazen is, accept zazen.
-Which means, do zazen.
+Even though you don't understand what zazen is, accept zazen; which means, do zazen.
 Even though you don't understand how sublime your life is, anyway, [bow](glossary#bowing) to the [Buddha](glossary#buddha).
 If you bow to the Buddha, selfish understanding from the first is struck aside.
 That is [shikantaza](glossary#shikantaza) – very naturally.

 ##### 17:16